Glasgow Southside (Scottish Parliament constituency): Member of the Scottish Parliament

-The First Minister, Nicola Sturgeon, has represented the constituency since its creation in 2011 election.
+The former First Minister, Nicola Sturgeon, has represented the constituency since its creation in 2011 election.
 She was previously an MSP for the Glasgow regional list from 1999 to 2007, and Glasgow Govan between 2007 and 2011 until the abolition of that constituency.

 Constituency profile

-The constituency has attracted a high amount media interest over the years due to its status as the constituency of the First Minister.
+The constituency has attracted a high amount of media interest over the years due to its status as the constituency of the First Minister.
 A profile in The Scotsman described it as, "one of Scotland’s most diverse constituencies.
 It takes in the gated mansions of Pollokshields as well as Ibrox and Govan, which once teemed with shipyard workers.
 It takes in Strathbungo, with its Greek Thomson terraces as well as the Gorbals, a former melting pot of Irish, Italian and Jewish immigration."

 Problems with slum landlords, vermin and refuse collections have been highlighted as particular issues in the area.
 During the 2021 Scottish Parliament election, Glasgow City Council were accused of dispatching cleaners to the constituency to spruce it up prior to press events in the area.